coffeeicecubes/link-degrees/README.md

 0) If you want, make a new folder somewhere in your file structure where you can put this project

 1) Go to the main github project page (https://github.com/coffeeicecubes/link-degrees/) and click the green button labelled 'Code' (by 'Go to file')
-* A window will pop up with 'Clone' and 'HTTPS' - ignore those and click 'Download ZIP' at the bottom
+	- A window will pop up with 'Clone' and 'HTTPS' - ignore those and click 'Download ZIP' at the bottom

 2) The source code has been downloaded as link-degrees-main.zip
-* Go to your Downloads folder though File Explorer (Windows) or Files (Linux) or Finder (MacOS).
+	- Go to your Downloads folder though File Explorer (Windows) or Files (Linux) or Finder (MacOs).
-* On windows:
+* On Windows:
 	- Right-click the link-degrees-main.zip folder and then click 'Extract All'
 	- Select a destination to extract to*
 * On Linux:
 	* Right-click the link-degrees-main.zip folder and then click 'Open with Archive Manager'
 	* In the box labelled 'Location' put the location where you want to store the files\*
-* On Mac:
+* On MacOs:
 	* Double click the link-degrees-main.zip folder
 	* There will now be an unzipped folder with the same name in your Downloads directory
-	* Move that folder to a location*
+	* Move that folder to a location\*

 \*you can put the source files wherever you want, I recommend a 'Python/Projects' folder in Home or if you have a 'random_crap' folder you can put it there, or you can leave these in Downloads, whatever